How Heat Pump Dryers Work

 Which Should You Choose?

 Choose a gas dryer if: you have gas service, do heavy laundry (8+ loads/week), and want the lowest possible running cost regardless of upfront price.
-Choose a heat pump dryer if: you're in an all-electric home, your electricity rate is above 20¢/kWh, you don't have a vent duct, or you want to qualify for the IRA tax credit.
-Avoid conventional electric dryers for new purchases — heat pump dryers are now close enough in price (after incentives) that the efficiency difference makes conventional electric the worst long-term value in most markets.
+Choose a heat pump dryer if: you're in an all-electric home, your electricity rate is above 20¢/kWh, you don't have a vent duct, or you qualify for a HEEHRA rebate in a state where funding is still available.
+Avoid conventional electric dryers for new purchases — heat pump dryers are close enough in price that the efficiency difference makes conventional electric the worst long-term value in most markets.